Alfred-Sabitzer/microk8s-ubuntu/setup/Istio/observability/README.md

 # Observability Stack

 By default the microk8s-addon is deployed without pvc (everthing is in "empty dir").
 That means everthing is forgotten, when something is restarting.
-So we install the version from the real community.
+So we install the version with references to pvc-disks.

 ## Notes